ASIS Complaints Procedure

-This Complainants Procedure is designed to hear and address our clients' concerns about ASIS members.
+This Complaints Procedure is designed to hear and address ASIS Clients' concerns about ASIS members.
 We aim to respond to submissions within 10 days

 Contents: